OfficeDev/Office-Add-in-samples/Samples/blazor-add-in/word-blazor-add-in/README.md

 - Initialize the Office JavaScript API library in Blazor context.
 - Interact with Word to manipulate paragraphs and content controls.
 - Interact with document content through Office JavaScript APIs.
-- Added examples to show how to interact with methods defined on the Blazor Pages.
+- Interact with methods defined on the Blazor Pages.
 - Interop between OfficeJS - JavaScript - C# and back to JavaScript.

 ## Applies to